hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionTwo.rst

 * To be considered effective, algorithms need to accomplish tasks in a reasonable time.
 * A sequential search algorithm takes an array of data and parses it without any sort.
 * An algorithm is deemed correct only when it produces the correct result for *all* possible cases.
+* In while loops, we use an index pointer, usually a variable denoted as *i*.
+This acts as a moving finger scanning the list of data as we iterate through the loop.
+* The selection of an algorithm to solve a problem is greatly influenced by the way the input data for that problem are organized.
+* A sorting algorithm can reduce the time it takes to use a sequential search algorithm.
+* A collection of prewritten algorithms is called a library, and they are important tools in design and development for more algorithms.
+* "compare and save or discard" is referring to a sorting algorithm in the text.
+If it comes up in a test, it's probably going to ask which algorithm does this correlate to.
+* Instructions that tell us not to do anything are usually omitted from an algorithm, because they do not carry any meaningful information.

 *Notes are ongoing, pending completion*